¡Hola! Soy Silvia – Welcome to Mama Latina Tips!

 …or just love delicious food that tells a story!

-In 2021, a casting agent reached out to me on social media about a new PBS cooking competition show and invited me to participate.
-I said yes—even though it was way outside my comfort zone—and I’m so glad I did.
+In 2021, a casting agent reached out to me on social media about a new PBS cooking competition show.
+I said yes, even though I was terrified inside, and I'm glad I did.

-In 2022, after 8 rounds and 18 recipes, I was honored to be named the winner of The Great American Recipe on PBS.
+The show aired during the summer of 2022, and after 8 rounds and 18 recipes, I was honored to be named the winner of The Great American Recipe on PBS.

 Competing on the show allowed me to represent Mexican home cooking on a national stage and reminded me that our traditions, our flavors, and our stories deserve to be celebrated.

-• Traditional Mexican recipes, Mexican pan dulce how-to's and modern variations of comforting Mexican dishes (with step-by-step photos)
+• Traditional and modern Mexican recipes (with step-by-step photos)

 • Cooking tips for everyday life